 How to find out more

-If you have any more questions and for all inquiries on projects or consulting, please contact me directly through the contact form.
+If you have any more questions and for all inquiries on projects or consulting, please contact me directly.

-In case you want to learn more about my approach to and perspective on design, you can read through the archive at Thinking Design.
+In case you want to learn more about my approach to and perspective on design, you can read through the archive of articles.